emlab-ucsb/SOP/README.md

 ## Contributing

-After pulling the latest updates and adding or revising content, use the following command to render the book:
+The website is built using the `bookdown` package for R. After pulling the latest updates and adding or revising content, use the following command to render the website:

-`bookdown::render_book(input = "index.Rmd", output_format = "bookdown::gitbook")`
+`bookdown::render_book(input = "index.Rmd")`

 Then commit the changes and push to the repo.
 The GitHub website will automatically update with the new changes.